MykhailoKononov/MykhailoKononov.github.io/_pages/portfolio.md

 ------
 # [1.
 Ecommerce shop](/portfolio/project-1/)

-**Laboratory Shop** is a production‑ready, scalable Telegram‑based vape shop built with FastAPI, PostgreSQL, Redis, Docker and deployed to a Linux server.
+**Laboratory Shop** is a production‑ready, scalable Telegram‑based vape shop built with Aiogram, PostgreSQL, Redis, Docker and deployed to a Linux server.
 Originally launched for real‑world users (now closed by the founder), it features:

 - **Fully functional online catalog**
   Browse products, add items to cart, submit orders — all from within Telegram.